telekom-mms/ansible-bad-and-good-practices/docs/prefix_your_variables.md

 You should prefix your with the name of the role (or playbook).
 This makes it easier to know where the variable is used.

 Here’s an example.
 Imagine you’re writing a role to install and configure the Apache web-server (you probably don’t have to).
 The role is named `apache`.
-Now you want to create a variable that configures the default Listen-port.
+Now you want to create a variable that configures the default listen-port.

 ## Bad